 All students must apply to the professional sequence of the program through Graduate School Application Manager by January 6; prior to the summer they expect to begin the professional component of program.
 That includes those students who are re-applying to the program.

 You can learn more about the pre-professional program through the OT Pre-major HandbookDownload pdf(553 KB).

-The undergraduate professional sequence begins in the summer semester of your third year of the program and continues throughout the fall and spring semesters of your third year and it concludes at the end of the summer semester of your fourth year.
-These three semesters provide structured learning experiences that integrate theory, research and evidence-based practice, while developing your clinical and professional skills.
+The undergraduate portion of the professional program begins in the summer semester of your third year; it continues through the fall and spring semesters of your third year and it concludes at the end of the summer semester of your fourth year.
+These semesters provide structured learning experiences that integrate theory, research and evidence-based practice, while developing your clinical and professional skills.

-After you successfully complete the undergraduate component of the program, with a minimum 2.8 program GPA of 2.8, you will progress to the graduate portion of the program.
-Students begin the graduate component of the Occupational Therapy Program in the fall semester of their fourth year.
+Following the successful completion of the undergraduate portion of the program, with a minimum 2.8 program GPA, you will progress to the graduate portion of the program.
+Students begin the graduate portion of the Occupational Therapy program in the fall semester of their fourth year.

-A GPA of 3.0 or higher is required for all graduate semesters.
+A minimum GPA of 3.0 or higher is required for all graduate semesters.

 Coursework in the fall semester of your fourth year will focus on occupational therapy practice skills.

-During the spring semester of your fourth and fifth years, you will register for three months of full-time supervised fieldwork experience each year.
+During the spring semesters of your fourth and fifth years, you will register for three months of full-time supervised fieldwork experience.
 Our department maintains more than 150 clinical affiliation agreements throughout the United States.
-You’ll choose your fieldwork sites by a lottery system and in consultation with the Academic Fieldwork Coordinator.
-You should expect to leave the Western New York area to fulfill this requirement.
+Students will choose their fieldwork sites by a lottery system and in consultation with the Academic Fieldwork Coordinator.
+Students should expect to leave the Western New York area to fulfill this requirement.

-During the fifth year of the program you will complete required courses in administration, education, and underserved populations, and also select graduate courses based on your areas of interest.
-In addition, you will implement a graduate master project, a major focus of the fourth and fifth years.
+During the fifth year of the program students will complete required courses in administration, education, and underserved populations, and also select graduate courses based on their areas of interest.
+In addition, students will implement a graduate master's project, a major focus of the fourth and fifth years.